-For more information about NBR's work on maritime and energy resource issues in Asia, a free PDF of the new NBR report and to read an interview about rising tension in the South China Sea with report author Dr. Ian Storey, visit www.nbr.org.
+For more information about NBR's work on maritime and energy resource issues in Asia, a free PDF of the new report "From Disputed Waters to Seas of Opportunity: Overcoming Barriers to Maritime Cooperation in East and Southeast Asia," and to read an interview about rising tension in the South China Sea with report author Dr. Ian Storey, visit www.nbr.org.